kujenga/website/content/blog/go-mlp.md

 One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to de-serialize in order to make use of it in a test case.
 We will walk through that later in the post.
-To pass the data into the model we'll need feed the MNIST data into the neural net as a multi-demnsional array.
-Since MNIST is 28x28 pixels and uses Greyscale which is represented as a 1 for black and 0 for white our array will be 28x28x1. *Not sure if you want this section but here it is*
+Each of the digits seen in the image below is a case from the dataset, represented as a 28x28 pixel image, with values in integer form from 0-255.
+To pass the data into the model we'll need to represent this as an array, and normalize the values into floating point numbers better suited for transformation.

 {{< img file="MnistExamples.png" alt="MNIST Examples" loc=center caption="Josef Steppan, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons" >}}